 PURPOSE: More than 30 years ago, the United Nations General Assembly took an important step in promoting the idea that everyone deserves a decent place to live by declaring that the first Monday in October would be World Habitat Day.
-Every year, UN-Habitat recognizes the basic right of everyone to adequate shelter and asks everyone to join together as one global network in communicating the message that every one of us deserves the opportunity for a better future, and that a decent place to live can remove barriers to opportunity, health and success that might have been part of a family’s life for years, and in many cases for generations. the aims of the day is to focus on shelter provision, to highlight the plight of the homeless, leadership in post conflict reconstruction, and developing and improving the human settlements and the quality of urban life.
-Subscribe to the prize! and Get the list of the 2022 UN-HABITAT Scroll of Honour Award Winners!.
+Every year, UN-Habitat recognizes the basic right of everyone to adequate shelter and asks everyone to join together as one global network in communicating the message can remove barriers to opportunity, health and success that might have been part of a family’s life for years, and in many cases for generations.
+The aims of the day is to focus on shelter provision, to highlight the plight of the homeless, leadership in post conflict reconstruction, and developing and improving the human settlements and the quality of urban life.

-STATEMENTS: Read the statement of the United Nations Secretary-General on World Habitat Day 2023 and the message of UN-Habitat Executive Director Maimunah Mohd Sharif on World Habitat Day 2023, October 2nd.
+Read the statement of the United Nations Secretary-General on World Habitat Day 2025, the Message from the President of the United Nations Habitat Assembly on World Habitat Day 2025 and the message of UN-Habitat Executive Director on World Habitat Day 2025, October 6th.

 powered by Surfing Waves